Iamatto01/OSProject/README.md

 ***Questions:***

 1. Are you able to ping?
 Show your output . ***(1 mark)*** __Fill answer here__.

+@Iamatto01 ➜ /workspaces/OSProject (main) $ docker exec c1 ping c2
+PING c2 (172.20.0.3): 56 data bytes
+64 bytes from 172.20.0.3: seq=0 ttl=64 time=0.135 ms
+64 bytes from 172.20.0.3: seq=1 ttl=64 time=0.078 ms
+64 bytes from 172.20.0.3: seq=2 ttl=64 time=0.075 ms
+64 bytes from 172.20.0.3: seq=3 ttl=64 time=0.089 ms
+64 bytes from 172.20.0.3: seq=4 ttl=64 time=0.092 ms
+64 bytes from 172.20.0.3: seq=5 ttl=64 time=0.064 ms
+^Z
+[1]+  Stopped                 docker exec c1 ping c2

 2. What is different from the previous ping in the section above? ***(1 mark)*** __Fill answer here__.

+Previous ping :

+The containers c1 and c2 were in separate networks (bluenet and rednet).
+Docker isolates networks by default, so c1 couldn't resolve the address c2.

+Current ping:

+Both containers were connected to a common network (bridgenet) in addition to their original networks.
+The common network allows them to communicate, so ping works successfully, with the IP address of c2 being resolved .

 ## Intermediate Level (10 marks bonus)